laureate-institute-for-brain-research/StimToolOnline/README.md

 ### How the node app works

 **mkturk-1.js** is the main central code that runs the entire app.
 It uses SQL to keep track of subject's info as well as their status through the study.
 Refer to sql structure section to get more info about how this works.
+All online tasks and surveys are done client side and only data is saved server side.

 ### SQL Structure